Updated 15/11/2024

 If you’re house sitting for a longer period of time, you might need to clean out the tank, so be sure to ask the pet parents for advice ahead of the sit.

-And if you’re feeling all set to care for your next set of fish friends, click below to find out how to secure a house sit - that’s a places to stay across the globe, simply in exchange for pet care.
+And if you’re feeling all set to care for your next set of fish friends, click below to find out how to secure a house sit - that’s a place to stay across the globe, simply in exchange for pet care.

 How to find a house sit